 Last year, Teach For Australia received funding from the Eureka Benevolent Foundation to support the design and implementation of the Impact Measurement Project (IMP), devised to improve the way that teacher effectiveness is understood and measured.

 Through the IMP, we are moving beyond tracking program outputs such as Associate characteristics, leadership positions and program retention to measuring program outcomes such as student academic results, wellbeing, aspirations and broader school impact.
 The support from Eureka Benevolent Foundation has ensured that this important project could be implemented.

 Teach For Australia is creating a pipeline of highly effective teachers and leaders for communities of high need.
-Leadership is already strongly emerging, with approximately 50 per cent of Associates taking on positions of leadership in their second year of teaching.
-Additionally, 94 per cent of Associates teach for at least two years, with 80 per cent teaching for at least three years.
+Leadership is already strongly emerging, with over 50 per cent of Alumni in school leadership positions in 2017.
+Additionally, 94 per cent of Associates complete the Leadership Development Program and 86 per cent of Cohort 2015 Alumni remain in teaching for a third year.

-Overall, more than three-quarters of Teach For Australia Alumni are currently working in the education sector, 60 per cent teaching.
+Almost 80 per cent of Alumni are currently working in the education sector, with 65 per cent teaching.
 Our Alumni are beginning to make their mark as government and political leaders and social entrepreneurs, including Alumna Sonia Loudon (Cohort 2013) who founded Boundless.
 Teach For Australia fosters Alumni leadership to drive reform and innovation in education beyond the classroom.